-3.38 Magnetic Response
+3.44 Magnetic Response: Nuclear Magnetic Resonance and Magnetizability

-FHI-aims is capable of perturbatively calculating the response of the system to a magnetic field.
+FHI-aims is capable of perturbatively calculating the response of a molecular system to a magnetic field.
 The magnetic field can be either external or that associated with the magnetic moments of atomic nuclei.
-Currenty functionality includes:
+The functionality is currently restricted to non-periodic geometries.